Cthompsonlbi/Pyber_Analysis/README.md

-# Pyber_Analysis
+# PyBer_Analysis
 Module  5 Challenge

 ## Overview of Project

-CEO V.Isualize requested that I assist Omar in providing analysis on all ride-sharing data broken down by three city types, urban, suburban, and rural.
+CEO V.Isualize requested that I assist Omar in providing analysis on all ride-sharing data broken down by three city types; urban, suburban, and rural.
 The analysis will contain information regarding total number of fares, total drivers, and total dollar amount of fares per city type.
 Also, the analysis will contain the average per ride fare and the average fare per driver per city type.

 ### Purpose

-The metric and visualizations pulled from this analysis will be the primary source of information that will be utilized to identify any disparities in results across the multiple city types with regard to financial performance of each city type.
-This information will be used to provide recommendations to the CEO of Pyber, V. Isualize for improvements to address any disparity that may be encountered during this analasys.
+The metric and visualizations pulled from this analysis will be the primary source of information that will be utilized to identify any disparities in results across the multiple city types about financial performance of each city type.
+This information will be used to provide recommendations to the CEO of PyBer, V. Isualize for improvements to address any disparity that may be encountered during this analysis.

 ## Results

-Using Pandas and Matplotlib Omar and I were able to create a summary table and a multiline graph by pulling data from two files provided, city_data.csv and ride_data.csv.
+Using Pandas and Matplotlib, Omar and I were able to create a summary table and a multiline graph by pulling data from two files provided, city_data.csv and ride_data.csv.
 We were able to use these data sets and the cities into three city types, urban, suburban, and rural.
 Not only were we able to segregate the data into three city types but, were able to take the data for each city type and provide more granularity around the data by calculating the following:

-*total number of fares
+* Total number of fares
-*total drivers
+* Total drivers
-*total dollar amount of fares per city type
+* Total dollar amount of fares per city type
-*average per ride fare
+* Average per ride fare
-*average fare per driver per city type
+* Average fare per driver per city type

-### Code Used To Pull Required Data For PyBer Analysis
+### Code Used to Pull Required Data For PyBer Analysis

 To pull data required to perform this analysis we merged two files, city_data and ride_data into a single data frame.
 Then we created multiple series by using code to pull specific data we would need to run calculations to be used for the data summary.